ce-apac-project-idp/backstage-idp/plugins/rhacm-backend/README.md

 1) Uncomment (if commented out) the line given below from "packages/backend/src/index.ts"
 2) For local development, set RHACM_ENABLED to "true" in your .env file.
 For a Kubernetes deployment set the field RHACM_ENABLED to true.
 (Song: I will expand on this point when we get K8 working properly)

+### Extending

+TODO: Outline how one can extend/customise this for their own needs.